OrestisTanis/The-Green-Leaf-Organic-Shop/README.md

 The Green Leaf is a simple e-commerce application built with Angular 8, Bootstrap 4 and Firebase, where:
 - Users are able to filter their searches for products and even anonymous users can add items to a shopping cart.
-- Authentication (currently implemented via Firebase's Google OAuth && Facebook OAuth APIs) is necessary for 'checking out' as well as viewing user order history.
+- User authentication (currently through Google or Facebook accounts) is necessary for 'checking out' as well as viewing user order history.
 - Users with administrator privileges can create/modify/delete products via the application's user interface, as well as view the shop's entire client order history.
 For demonstration purposes, all authenticated users get administrator privileges.
 - All app, user and product data is stored in a Firebase Real-time Database.